Ghouls out, sports stars in: Man's alternative Halloween event

 An American man transplanted to Paeroa is promoting an alternative to a traditional Halloween at the Paeroa War Memorial Hall on October 31.

-Halloween celebrations have increased in popularity in New Zealand over the past two decades, and popular fright-night activities for Kiwi kids include dress-up, trick-or-treating, costume parties, lighting bonfires and watching scary movies.
+Halloween celebrations have increased in popularity in New Zealand over the past two decades, and popular fright-night activities for Kiwi kids include dressing up, trick-or-treating, costume parties, lighting bonfires and watching scary movies.

 Known in old English as All Hallow’s Eve, the annual scare-fest originally signified the beginning of the observance of Allhallowtide, a three-day religious observance of the dead, saints and martyrs that encompasses All Saints’ Eve (Halloween), All Saints’ Day (All Hallows’) and All Souls’ Day.